Iridium-Lo/dosser/readme.md

 ### Mobile

 - copy and past the code into a python app on your phone
-- more convenient as most people always have their phone on them (like dossers)
+- more convenient as most people always have their phone on them
+- even the average dosser you see on the street always has a phone